keiruff/workshield/README.md

-# Work Survival Guide – Know Your Rights at Work
+# WorkShield – Know Your Rights at Work

-A plain-language educational site built with **HTML, CSS, and JavaScript** to help employees understand and protect their workplace rights.
+**WorkShield** is a plain-language, practical guide for employees facing retaliation, discrimination, or harassment — with clear steps for documenting issues and protecting yourself when HR isn’t your friend.

 This resource covers:
 - Recognizing retaliation, discrimination, and gaslighting tactics at work